4Rom1/CUDA_TUTO/README.md

 # CUDA_TUTO
 Simple cuda functions for tutoring purposes.

 Compilation :

+In CMakeLists.txt replace
+ set(CMAKE_CUDA_COMPILER "/opt/apps/nvidia-cuda/10.1.168/bin/toolkit/bin/nvcc")
+by
+ set(CMAKE_CUDA_COMPILER "/usr/local/cuda/bin/nvcc")
+Or the actual location of your nvcc (found with which nvcc).

-$ make
+$ mkdir build && cd build && cmake .. && make

   -Display function :

    Display the thread index, the block index and the global index from Kernel launch.

    Usage

    ./Display N

    N is the maximal global index you want to display or

    ./Display Nx Ny

    Same as above in 2 dimensions with maximal global indexes equal to (Nx,Ny).

  -Sum function :

    Sum the elements of 2 arrays with optional streams and asynchronous copies.

    Usage

    ./Sum N

    N is the maximal size of the 1d arrays or

    ./Sum Nx Ny

    where (Nx,Ny) are maximal sizes of the 2d arrays.